Oct 1, 2020

 Rental Car Insurance FAQs

-It depends on your policy.
-If you have OPCF 20 rental car coverage rider, you can get a rental.
-A quick call to your insurer will let you know for sure.
+If you have OPCF 20 on your policy, you can get a rental.
+A quick call to your insurer can confirm this.

 Here Are Some Other Articles You May Be Interested InAverage Car Insurance In Ontario By Month, Age And Gender